zeeshank1/devops-commands-cheatsheet/linux.md

-ssh — Secure Shell command in Linux service — Linux command to start and stop services ps — Display active processes
+ssh — Secure Shell command in Linux service — Linux command to start and stop services ps — Display active processes kill and killall — Kill active processes by process ID or name df — Display disk filesystem information mount — Mount file systems in Linux chmod — Command to change file permissions chown — Command for granting ownership of files or folders ifconfig — Display network interfaces and IP addresses traceroute — Trace all the network hops to reach the destination wget — Direct download files from the internet ufw — Firewall command iptables — Base firewall for all other firewall utilities to interface with